michaels729/poker-hands/README.md

 You can refer to the files in the <code>test-hands</code> directory for examples.

-After you've create the hand files, run the following:
+After you've create the hand files, run the following from the root of this project's directory:
 <pre><code>java -jar target/poker.app.evaluator-1.0-SNAPSHOT.jar &lt;path_to_hand1&gt; &lt;path_to_hand2&gt;</code></pre>